Sharing is caring!

 Best RV for Winter Living

-The first thing you can do to keep yourself warm in winter, is to choose the right camper.
+The first thing you can do to keep yourself warm on a winter camping trip, is to choose the right camper.
 Many manufacturers offer “4 Seasons” packages which include wall insulation and insulation of the underbelly.

 The Northwood Arctic Fox line of Fifth wheels and travel trailers are widely considered to be the best towable RV’s for winter camping.
 They are built in the mountains of Oregon where they know a thing or two about the cold.
 Their RVs have heated and insulated holding tank spaces, and 3 different kinds of insulation to keep you warm and cozy.
 Thermal pane windows are also available to hold in your heat and keep the chill out.